kanaka/data-defined-systems/docs/presentations/source/presentation.md

 - instacheck library provides a method of data-defined testing
 - specifically generative testing or property-based testing

-  - generative testing define two things: how to generate tests, and how to validate those tests
+- generative testing define two things:

-    - define how to generate tests rather than defining each individual test
+    - how to generate tests
+    - how to validate those tests
+- instacheck
     - instacheck defines tests using a formal grammar called EBNF
         - rather than traditional approach of defining code generators
     - define how to validate results
       - Oracle problem: a way to determine if the results are correct given the generated test.
       - For complex systems this can be difficult and you can often end up defining a whole parallel model for how the system works.
-      - Our solution: for this type of problem where the problem is often that things work in the small but don't when deployed in production, we have an answer.
+      - for distributed network systems, the problem is often that things work in the small but don't when deployed in production.
+      - For that situation, we have an answer to the Oracl problem:
           - Use the simpler deployment as the Oracle!

 ---